Morsmalleo/AhMyth/README.md

 Usage
 =====
 01. Build an AhMyth APK Payload or Template an Original APK
-02. Install the payload on the Victim Android Device
+02. Install the Payload on the Victim Android Device
 03. Take Control of the Victim Android Device with the *Victim's Lab*
 #